Application Instructions

 Membership

 Consortium membership is treated separately from school admittance.
-Once you are accepted to a school, your commitment to The Consortium’s mission will be evaluated.
-However, if you are admitted and granted membership, you must enroll in a member school program to enjoy the benefits.
+If you are admitted and granted membership, you must enroll in a member school program to enjoy the benefits.
 Membership is not transferrable to non-Consortium schools.
-Individual schools may offer you school-specific, merit-based scholarships that are not related to Consortium membership or fellowship decisions.
+Individual schools may offer you school-specific, scholarships that are not related to Consortium membership or fellowship decisions.

 Fellowship

-All Consortium members will be considered for two-year fellowship (Emory offers one-year programs), which covers tuition and required fees.
-Fellowships are awarded through an overall review of the overall merit of your application.
-They are made by the admissions and scholarship committees at each member schools – not by The Consortium.
-Decisions regarding fellowships will come from the school.
-Although some schools may offer deferred admission, the Fellowship may not be deferred.
-If you decide to defer your admission, you must reapply for a Fellowship.
+All applicants approved for membership and admitted to at least one program will be considered for The Consortium Fellowship.
+Fellowship decisions are made by the admissions and scholarship committees at each member schools – not The Consortium.
+Decisions regarding fellowships will come directly from the school.
+Although some schools may offer deferred admission, the fellowship may not be deferred.

 Many of our member schools require or invite students to interviews as part of the application process.
 We encourage you to visit individual school websites to learn about each school’s interview process.
 The school will contact you directly to schedule an interview as necessary.